-In order to support community facilities, the Local Plan

-introduces policies which require new facilities as a result of needs placed upon facilities and services arising from the additional resident population in the Borough.
+- 4.265 In order to support community facilities, the Local Plan introduces policies which require new facilities as a result of needs placed upon facilities and services arising from the additional resident population in the Borough.
 This will ensure that new development pays for new community infrastructure where necessary.
-Policies will also help to ensure that provision is made in the right places at the right time.
-4 .265 4.
-Infrastructure Delivery Plan will play a key role in helping to identify, co- ordinate and deliver wellbeing facilities.
-4.266 4 .
-267Although Swindon Borough is relatively prosperous there are challenges around health, education and economic inequality between communities.
+Policies will also help to ensure that provision is made in the right places at the right time. - 4.266 In addition to the policies in this Plan, the on-going Infrastructure Delivery Plan will play has a key role in helping to identify, co-ordinate and deliver wellbeing facilities.

+- 4.267 Although Swindon Borough is relatively prosperous there are challenges around health, education and economic inequality between communities.
 As well as a growing population, Swindon Borough is experiencing a large increase in the proportion of elderly residents, which presents a particular challenge in meeting that part of the population's health and social needs.
-It is also important to meet the needs of Swindon Borough's young population, the more deprived communities, the ethnic minority population and those with other specific needs.
-4.267 4.
-Development will be located and designed in order to 1.207 1. promote social inclusion and community cohesion.
+It is also important to meet the needs of Swindon Borough's young population, the more deprived communities, the ethnic minority population and those with other specific needs. - 4.268 Development will be located and designed in order to promote social inclusion and community cohesion.
 The physical environment cannot determine social outcomes; however it can contribute to and influence them.
 Facilities for social, community and faith purposes are important in promoting social cohesion.
 Such facilities can be in public ownership, including Parish/Town Councils, as well as community and voluntary groups.
-Such facilities should be accessible to all and well located to the population they serve. accessible to all and well located to the population they serve.
-4.2684 .
-269 The Active Swindon Partnership highlights significant health inequalities between affluent and deprived communities.
+Such facilities should be accessible to all and well located to the population they serve. - 4.269 The Active Swindon Partnership highlights significant health inequalities between affluent and deprived communities.
 There is a particular need to invest in deprived communities.